wbaldoumas/atrea-policyengine/README.md

 var engine = PolicyEngineBuilder<TranslatableItem>
     .Configure()
     .WithInputPolicies(
-        // For this engine, we only want it to translate items which have not
+        // Only translate items which have not yet been translated and are
-        // yet been translated and are translations from US English to UK English. new IsNotYetTranslated(),
+        // translations from US English to UK English. new IsNotYetTranslated(),
         new IsFromUsEnglish(),
         new IsToUkEnglish()